chai65/fpm-phalcon/README.md

 # Dockerfile

-Small and convenient phalcon alpine image which contains nginx, phalcon, fpm7
+Small and convenient phalcon alpine image which contains needful modules: nginx, phalcon, fpm7

 You can either build the image yourself with the docker file which is hosted on this repository simply by doing a `docker build <directoryname>`